 It is important to note that hydrogen peroxide solutions will change into unpreserved saline.
 Therefore, if contact lenses are stored for extensive periods of time (e.g. more than a couple days), it is safer to consider multiple-purpose solutions for long term.

 Hydrogen peroxide-based solutions are known for their exceptional disinfecting ability.
-At Bandon and Coquille Vision Center, in Bandon, our patients are extremely satisfied with the cleanliness and comfort they experience when using hydrogen peroxide-based solutions for their contact lenses.
+At Bandon & Coquille Vision Center and Eye Center of Gold Beach, in Bandon, our patients are extremely satisfied with the cleanliness and comfort they experience when using hydrogen peroxide-based solutions for their contact lenses.
 Speak with Dr. Anthony Grillo to find out whether this solution is right for you.